nmakel/solaredge_setapp/README.md

 Rate limiting will kick in if you have the SetApp web interface open while also polling using this library.

 The SetApp API is new, and therefore likely to change.
+Variable naming and distribution is likely to change.

 ## Contributing